Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

   - Always close of by asking what KPI’s does the stakeholder want to see?

 ## Working with Tech
+- Tech often thinks about outliers and edge cases that complicate things.
+Key is to keep it simple and my role is to put it back on track to feasible solutions that could potentially be implemented relatively rapidly.
+- Think through what a simple solution could be - if historic data by default isn’t accurate, then don’t complicate it and aim for simple logic that can be communicated and assumed without too much complexity.
+- Make more use of Coaching questions in these technical sessions - ask for context: what do these things mean?
+Why do we need them?
+Can’t we just do X?
+- Also, use coaching questions back to Tech: what do you think what a good solution could be given these complexities?
+Try to avoid going down a rabbit hole
 - Think from the perspective of the production database
 - They'll work hard to do as little as possible
 - They tend not to consider backfills so consider what options we have and if we need something from Tech